justanotherdot/justanotherdot/site/posts/reading-review-2019.md

   resources to part with them, usually in exchange for something else.
 This thesis is not dissimilar from The Rational Optimist.

-No-Drama Discipline

-  Each time when things get heated between parent and child is actually an opportunity to explain and teach.
-I sometimes find parenting books to be helpful for peer-to-peer social interactions but this is a bit more intimate and top-down so I wouldn't recommend using the same approach outside a parent-child circumstances.

 The Autobiography of Gucci Mane

   This was highly ranked in recommendations for marketing but I'm not sure why.